wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 No - not at this point in time.

 == Changelog ==

+= 1.3.1 =
+* Maintenance: Upgrade CKEDITOR to Version 4.5.2 - FULL (4 Aug 2015).
+Version 1.3.0 inadvertently included the CKEDITOR STANDARD - which does not include some of the formatting options.

 = 1.3.0 =
 * Fix: Resolve issue with plugin attempting to load before Gravity Forms has loaded, making this plugin not function.